juanigramajo/Labo1-TP3-01/README.md

 # Labo1-TP3-01

-This project is a One Direction Fan Page, just for practicing CSS (borders, tables and other details)
+This project is an One Direction Fan Page, just for practicing CSS (borders, tables and other details).